tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 The result of variable x (7) + y (not defined) is requested.
 This returns an error ("undefined local variable or method...")

 A human may be able to glance ahead, and understand that y should represent 4, and establish that x + y is thus equal to 11.
-However, the computer obeys control flow guidance, and will not "glance" ahead (at least, not without specific instructions to do so, which is the critical point).
+However, the computer obeys control flow guidance, and will not "glance" ahead (at least, not without specific instructions to do so, which is the critical point here).

 ```Ruby
 x = 7